News

 Ontario Premier Doug Ford speaks at the Ismaili Centre Toronto, in Toronto on Monday March 30, 2026.THE CANADIAN PRESS/Chris Young

-Ford says he should have made the case to the public as to why he needed a jet before buying it.
+Ford said he should have made the case to the public as to why he needed a jet before buying it.

 Barrie's News Delivered To Your Inbox